PoC-dev/spamassassin-db2udb/README.md

 - Possibly convert `sa-learn --force-expire` to a local SQL or RPG program running on the IBM i machine for better performance and increased efficiency.
 - After stability is proven for some time by different users, and issues have been resolved, try to integrate us into the main Spamassassin source tree.

 The latter point proves to be challenging.
 Apparently there are no people besides me using IBM i as storage backend for Spamassassin.
+And I don't use the functionality regularly for reasons being described in [README.machines.md](README.machines.md).

 ----